 I thank Google for making this program possible, and connecting people like me to beautiful organisations like Dbpedia Association.

 The impact I can make: The most important part is being able to add your bit to the journey of great organisations like DBpedia in their endeavour to make information accessible to everyone.
 The project I work on is going to make a difference to every aspect of information retrieval from Linked data by humans.
-To such an extent that accessing data will be reminiscent to talking in your natural language to a simple device.
+To such an extent that accessing data will be reminiscent of talking in your natural language to a simple device.

-Contributing to an open source Project: I remember my hands were trembling with a lot of questions in my mind before I made my first pull request to DBpedia, the thrill and respect I have in mind for such massive open source organisations in huge.
+Contributing to an open source Project: I remember my hands were trembling with a lot of questions in my mind before I made my first pull request to DBpedia, the thrill and respect I have in mind for such massive open source organisations is huge.
 I feel privileged to be able to add another drop of water to this ocean of lines of codes that possess the ability to bring change.

 Meeting brilliant people from across the globe: the mentors are really great.
 We have limited communication but the communication we manage to have is very fruitful.
 They are very knowledgeable and patient.

 The immutability: The organisation I work for uses Github as VCS, I am still sometimes awe struck by the fact that the commit and pull requests that I make which when gets accepted and merged are gonna be there till eternity(Usually).
-This feeling fills me with a joy: something like an immortality project.
+This feeling fills me with joy: something like an immortality project.

 What my mentors had to say!